jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 ## Exceptions

-Exceptions break execution in a program.
+Exceptions are raised in python when an error occurs and break execution of the program.
 When an exception is encountered no further instructions in the program will run.
 This is useful because it means there is some violation that should be taken care of for the program to proceed as intended.

 It also a pain when it causes the program to exit prematurely.
 What if we want our program to run regardless of errors?
-What if we want our programs to give messages to the user who is not technical and cannot understand Exception messages?
+We might want it to give messages to the user who may not care or understand the details that come with Exceptions?

 Enter Exception Handling.
-In programming there is a mechanism for handling exceptions that allows a program to "make a decision" when it encounters an Exception.
+In python there is a mechanism for handling exceptions that allows a program to "make a decision" when it encounters an Exception.
 Enough words, let us write some code

-## How to Handle Exceptions

-### How to test that an Exception is raised
+## How to test that an Exception is raised

-#### <span style="color:red">**RED**</span>: make it fail
+### <span style="color:red">**RED**</span>: make it fail

 create a file named `test_exception_handling.py` in the `tests` folder and add the following